usnistgov/FIPS201/_FIPS201/frontend.md

 Requirements specific to storage and access for each key are detailed in the following sections.
 Where applicable, key management requirements are also specified.

-[^retired]: Retired key management keys are keys that have expired, have been revoked or have otherwise been superseded.
+[^retired]: Retired key management keys are keys that have expired, have been revoked, or have otherwise been superseded.

 #### 4.2.2.1 PIV Authentication Key {#s-4-2-2-1}
 This key **SHALL** be generated on the PIV Card.
 The PIV Card **SHALL NOT**